shaofengzeng/SuperPoint-Pytorch/README.md

     - Another possible way to improve performance is to set more appropriate hyper-parameters, such as `det_threshold`, `nms` and `top_k`.

 # New Update (09/04/2021)
-* Convert tf pretrained weight to Pytorch
+* Convert superpoint weight proposed by rpautrat to torch format
 * Usage:
     - 1 Construct network by [superpoint_bn.py](model/superpoint_bn.py) (Refer to [train.py](./train.py) for more details)
     - 2 Set parameter eps=1e-3 for all the BatchNormalization functions in model/modules/cnn/*.py